ansys/pyaedt/doc/source/Resources/User_Guide.rst

   :alt: Modeler Object

-Once an object is created or is present in the design (from a loaded project), you can simply get the related object using getters.
+Once an object is created or is present in the design (from a loaded project), you can use a getter to get the related object.
 A getter works either with an object ID or object name.
-The object returned has all features even if it has not been created in PyAEDT.
+The object returned has all features, even if it has not been created in PyAEDT.

 This example shows how easily you can go deeper into edges and vertices of faces or 3D objects: